AGrepositories/AGrepositories/README.md

 ⚗️ This is not the end!
 Feel free to modify these existing scripts, depending on your usage of the script or even to improve them.

-💡 Please feel free to create a new repository if you have any other scripts that our group could find useful.
+💡 Please feel free to create new repositories for any other scripts that you created!

+🙋🏻‍♂️ Also, do not forget to ask any questions related to the existing scripts.
+It will definitely help on improving them!